ClownsharkBatwing/RES4LYF/README.md

 These are identical in most ways to the settings by the same name in KSampler.

-**scheduler:** There is one extra sigma scheduler offered by default: "beta57" which is the beta schedule with modified parameters (alpha = 0.5, beta = 0.7).
+**SCHEDULER:** There is one extra sigma scheduler offered by default: "beta57" which is the beta schedule with modified parameters (alpha = 0.5, beta = 0.7).

-**implicit_steps:** This controls the number of implicit steps to run.
+**IMPLICIT_STEPS:** This controls the number of implicit steps to run.
 Note that it will double, triple, etc. the runtime, so it may be difficult to use with a model like Flux unless you plan on setting up a queue of generations and walking away.
 It is however very useful with SD3.5 Medium for improving coherence, reducing artifacts and mutations, etc. It will use the explicit step type as a predictor for each of the implicit substeps, so if you choose a slow explicit sampler, you will be waiting a long time.
 Euler, res_2m, deis_2m, etc. will often suffice as a predictor for implicit sampling, though any sampler may be used.

+**DENOISE:** This is identical the KSampler setting.
+Controls the amount of noise removed from the image.
+Note that with this method, the effect will change significantly depending on your choice of scheduler.

+**DENOISE_ALT:** Instead of splitting the sigma schedule like "denoise", this multiplies them.
+The results are different, but track more closely from one scheduler to another when using the same value.
+This can be particularly useful for img2img workflows.

 # CURRENT FLUX WORKFLOWS